Search Efficient Binary Network Embedding: Binary Network Embedding

 Algorithm~\ref{alg:BinaryNE} provides the pseudocode of the proposed BinaryNE algorithm.
 At Step 1, a set of random walks with length $L$ are generated by starting random walks at each node $v_{i}\in\mathcal{V}$ for $\gamma$ times.
 At Step 2, on the generated random walks, with $t$ window size, BinaryNE collects node context pairs $(v_{i},v_{j})$ and counts their occurrence frequencies $n(v_{i},v_{j})$.
-At Step 3, $W^{in}$ is initialized with random numbers, and $W^{out,s}$ and $W^{out,a}$ are initialized with zero.
+At Step 3, $W^{in}$ is initialized with random numbers sampled from a uniform distribution in the range of $[-\frac{1}{2d},\frac{1}{2d}]$, and $W^{out,s}$ and $W^{out,a}$ are initialized with zero.
 At Step 4-15, the parameters are updated with stochastic gradient descent.
 Each iteration starts from drawing a random switch variable $\delta\in(0,1)$ to determine which partial objective to be optimized.
 To optimize the structure preserving partial objective, BinaryNE randomly draws a node context pair $(v_{i},v_{j})$ according to the distribution of $n(v_{i},v_{j})$, and draws $K$ negative nodes, forming $\mathcal{V}_{neg}$, then updates the parameters with Eq. (\ref{update_structure}).
 To optimize the attribute preserving objective, BinaryNE draws a node attribute co-occurrence pair $(v_{i},a_{j})$ according the distribution of $X_{ij}$ and draws a negative attribute set $\mathcal{A}_{neg}$ with size $K$, then updates the parameters with Eq. (\ref{update_attribute}).
 For efficient node context pair and node attribute pair sampling, BinaryNE adopts the alias table~\cite{li2014reducing} method, which takes only $O(1)$ time at each sampling.
-Finally, BinaryNE constructs binary node representations $\mathrm{\Phi}(\cdot)$ with $W^{in}$ and Eq. (\ref{rep_final}).
+Finally, BinaryNE constructs binary node representations $\mathrm{\Phi}(\cdot)$ with $W^{in}$ \jy{according to} Eq. (\ref{rep_final}).

 The time complexity of BinaryNE is determined by only the dimension of node embeddings $d$ and the maximum number of iterations.
 The scale of the maximum number of iterations is $O(\max(nnz(X),|\mathcal{V}|))$, where $nnz(X)$ is the number of non-zero entries of $X$, and $|\mathcal{V}|$ is the scale of node context pairs collected via random walks.
 BinaryNE has a time complexity of $O(d\cdot\max(nnz(X),|\mathcal{V}|))$, which guarantees its ability to scale up to large-scale graphs.